Partnership for Missional Church

 Benefits: The Partnership for Missional Church helps congregations grow by developing:

 Success Stories: Please click here to read what some of our partners in the PMC process have to say about it.
 In addition, Church Innovations can provide you with congregational stories and testimonies from churches in a variety of denominations that either went through the PMC process already or are currently involved in a cluster of PMC congregations.
-Please email Bob Armstrong, the PMC Director, for more information at firstname.lastname@example.org.
+Please email us at email@example.com for more information.

 Time and Resources: PMC is a three phase process that takes approximately three years to complete.
 Phase one is a phase of discovery and attentive listening.
 Phase two is a phase of experimenting and engagement with the broader community.
 Phase three is a phase of visioning for embodiment to be a missional church in community.
 Each of these phases consists of three Friday to Saturday events spread out over the period of a year.
 These events include the spiritual practices, reflection and training necessary for the local congregation’s journey between events.
 At the end of phase three some congregations choose to enter into an optional fourth phase of mutual spiritual discernment, accountability, and continued honing of the practices learned in phases one thru three.

 Getting Started: Download, read and share with others the additional resources provided at right and on the PMC Resources page.
 To learn more, contact us at firstname.lastname@example.org, or by phone at (651) 644-3653 or (888) 223-7631.